alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 \endframed\endmarginbox

 \noindent{}Altmetric is an article-centred service which monitors various sources for mentions of scholarly articles.
-These sources used include Twitter, Facebook, blogs, newspaper sites and government policy documents.
+These sources include Twitter, Facebook, blogs, newspaper sites and government policy documents.
-On the basis of this information, it computes a score intended to indicate the quality and the quantity of the attention received.
+On the basis of this information it computes a score intended to indicate the quality and the quantity of the attention received.
 The score is calculated from the volume of mentions, with each mention weighted according to its source